RBGKew/bioinfo-utils/README.md

 # Welcome to the Kew Bioinformatics Documantation
 These pages are collectively maintained by staff and students at RBG Kew for their own reference.
 They contain useful information about:

-- KewHPC cluster
+- Bioinformatic resources at Kew
-- HATTA cluster
+- Data storage
-- the Linux Workstations in the Jodrell computer room
+- VPN and remote access
+- sharing via SFTP
 - Information and basic help with some bioinformatic software